The best appliance brands combine name recognition, performance, and features. Some of the names may surprise you.

 Regardless, if you want the best in your kitchen, these 6 brands are universally considered to be the best.
-Honorable mention to Jenn-Air and Bosch Benchmark, which are considered affordable luxury.
+Honorable mention to Jenn-Air, Dacor and BlueStar, which can be considered luxury in the future.

 What do you get with a luxury appliance brand?

 Most luxury brands revolve around cooking and refrigeration first.
 Miele would be the exception starting primarily as a dishwasher and laundry company.